Deepening worries about high rates send Wall Street lower

-NEW YORK (AP) — Stocks fell broadly on Wall Street and added to the week’s losses as markets remain anxious about the prospect of more aggressive action by the Federal Reserve to fight inflation.
+NEW YORK (AP) — Stocks stumbled on Wall Street Thursday and added to the week’s losses as markets remain anxious about the prospect of more aggressive action by the Federal Reserve to fight inflation.

-The S&P 500 fell 1.7% as of 3:30 p.m.
-Eastern and is tracking just shy of its worst loss of the year.
-The losses were widespread; some 94% of the stocks in the index were trading lower.
+Major indexes started the day higher and gradually lost ground until they fell sharply in late trading.
+The S&P 500 fell 73.69 points, or 1.8% to 3,918.32.
+It marked the second-worst loss of the year for the benchmark index and further eroded gains made throughout January to kick off the year.

+The sharp slide, which sank 95% of stocks in the S&P 500, was particularly hard on banks.
+The S&P 500’s financial sector slumped 4.1%.

 The Fed's inflation-fighting policies risk slowing the economy too much and pushing it into a recession, while also going too far in softening a strong labor market and putting many people out of work.